bseltz-cohesity/scripts/python/archiveNow/README.md

-# Archive a Snapshot Now using Python
+# Archive latest Snapshot Now using Python

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This python script archives an existing local snapshot.
+This python script archives the latest local snapshot from the specified jobs.

 ## Components